hippiehunter/dblbook/src/chapter_2/routines.md

 * BYREF: This mode is used for objects and passes a reference to the object.
 This means that if the routine modifies the value, the change is reflected in both the calling and the called routine.

 When DBL is running on .NET, arguments that would have been passed by descriptor in Traditional DBL are actually an object handle passed by value.
-This implementation detail aligns with the .NET framework's standard practice of passing objects handles by value.
+This implementation detail aligns with .NET's standard practice of passing objects handles by value.
 Because of the semantics of in, out and inout this detail is hidden unless you dig into the guts.

 > #### Mismatch
 > The MISMATCH modifier provides flexibility with weakly typed systems, permitting you to bypass type checking and pass variables of one type as arguments to parameters of a different type without raising a prototype mismatch error.